Part 2: Run Elasticsearch

 results

-This mirrors a normal search engine.
-First we show the matching snippets.
-Later the agent can fetch a full transcript by video ID when the snippet is worth checking.
+This mirrors a normal search engine, where we first show the matching snippets.
+Later the agent can fetch a full transcript by video ID when a snippet looks promising.

 Next we discover all podcast episodes and process the full archive in Part 3: Discover podcast videos.